j-mnr/gophergo.dev/content/basics/20-defer.md

 	defer fmt.Println("Third In.
 First Out")
 }

-// DeferArgumentsEvaluated shows the arguments passed to a `defer`'s function
+// ArgumentsEvaluated shows the arguments passed to a `defer`'s function
 // are immediately evaluated and not evaluated at the end of the function's
 // lifetime
-func DeferArgumentsEvaluated() {
+func ArgumentsEvaluated() {
 	whatWillIBe := 42
 	defer fmt.Println("Number in defer:", whatWillIBe)
 	whatWillIBe = 9001
 	fmt.Println("Number at end of function:", whatWillIBe) }

-// DeferNamedReturn shows that before we return a named value, if we change it
+// NamedReturn shows that before we return a named value, if we change it
 // in a deferred function, it will change it before returning the value.
-// Compare with DeferReturn.
+// Compare with Return.
-func DeferNamedReturn() (gi string) {
+func NamedReturn() (gi string) {
 	gi = "Golden Idol"
 	defer indianaJones(&gi)
 	return gi
 }

-// DeferReturn shows that depending on the scope, in the function or out of the
+// Return shows that depending on the scope, in the function or out of the
 // function, the return value will change.
-Compare with DeferNamedReturn. func DeferReturn() string {
+Compare with NamedReturn. func Return() string {
 	gi := "Golden Idol"
 	defer indianaJones(&gi)
 	return gi